Since its founding in 1999, AMDD has continuously evolved to address key causes of maternal and newborn death and disability.

 Lynn Freedman, JD, MPH became AMDD's Director in 2005 to lead AMDD into the next phase of its work.

-In 2006, AMDD was among the growing number of voices in the global community calling for a major shift in thinking needed to significantly reduce maternal and newborn mortality and to meet Millennium Development Goals 4 & 5.
+In 2006, AMDD was among the growing number of voices in the global community calling for a major shift in thinking to significantly reduce maternal and newborn mortality and to meet Millennium Development Goals 4 and 5, which related to maternal and child health.
 Recognizing the critical role of health systems to achieve large-scale reduction in mortality, AMDD began to focus more intensively on the health systems barriers to equitable access to emergency obstetric and newborn care (EmONC).

 Over the next several years AMDD repositioned to give new attention to the role of health systems and to addressing EmONC as a crucial part of the home-to-hospital continuum of care for women and newborns.
-We have since focused on researching, advocating, and providing technical support for strengthening the many parts of the health system needed to deliver EmONC equitably and country-wide.
+We have since focused on research, advocacy, and provision of technical support on strengthening the many parts of the health system needed to deliver EmONC equitably and country-wide, such as emergency referral, health systems governance, and robust program implementation.
 We have also continued to develop tools and strategies that countries rely on to improve access to EmONC.

 Looking to the Future

-AMDD’s focus continues to progress as we research health systems and learn more about what it takes to achieve universal access to EmONC.
+AMDD’s focus continues to progress as we research health systems and learn more about what it takes to achieve universal access to appropriate, high quality maternity care.

-While we explore new themes and new approaches, AMDD’s niche remains the same: ensuring that health systems work at every step of the way to provide seamless, respectful emergency care and respectful care to all women.
+While we explore new themes and new approaches, AMDD’s niche remains the same: ensuring that health systems work at every step of the way to provide seamless, respectful care to all women.